-In short
+In Short

-What is Zig-Zag correction?
+What is Zig-Zag Correction?

-Characteristics of Zig-Zag correction
+Characteristics of Zig-Zag Correction

 - Waves A and C move in the opposite direction of the main trend.

-- Wave B correction by three smaller waves can form either a small zig-zag(5-3-5) or a triangle(3-3-3-3-3) structure.
+- The Wave B correction consists of three smaller waves and can develop into either a small zig-zag (5-3-5) or a triangle structure (3-3-3-3-3).

-Rules for Zig-Zag patterns
+Rules for Zig-Zag Patterns

 Rule 1 # Wave B must end before the starting point of Wave A.